-Current forecasts are pointing toward a significant improvement in the general government's ordinary fiscal balance.
-It should amount to nearly CHF 4.4 billion in 2015 thanks to the combination of the social security funds' surplus of almost CHF 1.9 billion and the Confederation's ordinary fiscal balance of CHF 2.2 billion.
-According to the Confederation's financial statements, direct federal tax and withholding tax receipts posted a substantial yearon-year improvement, while VAT receipts fell slightly3.
-Regarding the increase in direct federal tax and withholding tax receipts, it is possible that the negative interest rates had an impact.
+The general government's ordinary fiscal balance should improve significantly in 2015 and post a surplus of almost CHF 4.4 billion.
+This result was driven by the CHF 2.2 billion surplus of the Confederation (including separate accounts and decentralized entities), that of almost CHF 1.7 billion of the social security funds, and that of CHF 0.8 billion of the cantons.
+In the case of the Confederation, direct federal tax and withholding tax receipts improved significantly on the previous year, while VAT receipts fell slightly2.
+Regarding the increase in direct federal tax and withholding tax receipts, the negative interest rates possibly had an impact.
 They make the advance payment of tax attractive, and refund claims can be postponed by three years in the case of withholding tax.
-It was observed that their development was weak in 2015.
-Moreover, the profit distribution from the SNB to the Confederation was higher and expenditure growth was more moderate than the preceding year as a result of lower interest payable.
-The consolidation of decentralized entities also makes for higher receipts (Appendix 3.1.4).
-Specifically, the electricity consumption tax levied by the Foundation for Feed-in Remuneration at Cost (CRF), which is recognized under the Confederation's tax receipts, has gone from 0.6 to 1.1 centimes per kWh4.
-Expenditure is also likely to increase, due in part to higher investments in the fund for major railway projects.
-The rise in the Confederation's
+Refunds, for example, barely moved in 2015.
+Moreover, the profit distribution from the Swiss National Bank (SNB) to the Confederation was two times higher in 20153.
+The consolidation of decentralized entities also made for higher receipts (Appendix 3.1.4).
+Specifically, the electricity consumption tax levied by the Foundation for Feed-in Remuneration at Cost (CRF), which is recognized under the Confederation's tax receipts, went from 0.6 to 1.1 centimes per kWh4.
+Despite a decline in interest paid, ordinary federal expenditure rose by almost CHF 1.8 billion in 2015.
+The decentralized entities contributed to that increase, due particularly to higher investments in the fund for major railway projects.
+After three consecutive years in the red, the cantons' ordinary balance was positive again and improved relative to the previous year.
+Tax receipts were up slightly, particularly taxes on the income of natural persons.
+Moreover, the cantons benefited from the Confederation's good results via their share in federal tax receipts, and the supplementary distribution from the SNB brought the amount distributed to the cantons to CHF 1.3 billion.
+The municipalities' ordinary fiscal balance is likely to improve somewhat in 2015, but it will probably remain negative.
+Receipts are set to increase and expenditure should rise too, but to a lesser extent.
+The social security funds' ordinary fiscal balance posted a year-on-year decline in 2015.
+The ordinary fiscal balance of old-age and survivors' insurance (AHV), disability insurance (IV) and unemployment insurance (ALV) remained positive, but it was down slightly.